CescaNeri/DataMining-MachineLearning/data-mining/clustering/clustering.md

 **External measures for clustering validation:**

 External information is usually the class labels of the objects on which clustering is performed.
-They allow you to measure the correspondence between the computed eticle of the cluster and the class label.
+They allow you to measure the correspondence between the computed label of the cluster and the class label.

 If class labels are available, we perform clustering to compare the results of different clustering techniques and evaluate the possibility of automatically obtaining an otherwise manual classification.

 Two approaches are possible:

 - Classification-oriented (evaluate the extent to which clusters contain objects belonging to the same class)
-- Similarity-oriented (they measure how often two objects to the same cluster belong to the same class)
+- Similarity-oriented (they measure how often two objects to the same cluster belong to the same class